will-ku/take-home-exercise/README.md

 2. Modify the port numbers in the respective configuration files
 3. Update the `BASE_API_URL` in the frontend accordingly

-For any questions, please reach out to [CONTACT_EMAIL]
+For any questions, please reach out to blake@berrystreet.co